Yellen's global tax plan meets resistance abroad and at home

 “It also hopefully stops countries from cutting their taxes relative to other countries," he said.

-According to the Congressional Research Service, since the mid-1960s, U.S. corporate tax payments have declined relative to the size of the economy — to roughly 1 percent of GDP in 2020 from 3.9 percent in 1965.7 Great Biotech Stocks to Buy in Expectations of Better Days Ahead
+According to the Congressional Research Service, since the mid-1960s, U.S. corporate tax payments have declined relative to the size of the economy — to roughly 1 percent of GDP in 2020 from 3.9 percent in 1965.

 .

-Note: This story correct attribution for a statement from Poland’s finance ministry that erroneously identified a spokesperson as Wydzial Prasowy, which is the ministry’s press department.7 Outdoor Living Stocks to Buy Before Investors Go Away For the Summer